zenobi-us/zenobi-us/content/posts/2024-02-03-tech-used-here.md

 - 👍 Follows a nicely scaled composition of `tsconfig` files where each package segregates its config between tests and published code.
 - 👍 Knows the dependency graph of your monorepo, and as such provides commands (and an sdk) which are aware of changes between commits within the graph.
 - 👎 The NX team seem to constantly break the api from one release to another.
-Most likely because the nature of large scale nodejs projects and monorepos that can intellegently handle them is new ground.
+Most likely because the nature of large scale nodejs projects and monorepos that can intelligently handle them is new ground.

 ### Yarn Zero Installs

 might be controversial, but i'm sick of dealing with the problems caused by avoiding this approach:

-- supply chain attack. installed packages are commited to git as `tar.gz`
+- supply chain attack. installed packages are committed to git as `tar.gz`
 - in pnp mode install time is measured in milliseconds not minutes. there is no `node_modules` directory, and yarn provides interops for node/vscode
 - switching branches means you never have to remember to run `yarn i` each time.
 - workflow runs in github actions are faster